najamoe/AlphaSolutions/Contribute.md

 ## Guidelines

-Please follow these guidelines when contributing to [Project Name]:
+Please follow these guidelines when contributing to Taskcompass:

 - Before starting any work, create a new branch from the main branch with a descriptive name.
 - Keep your code clean, well-structured, and follow the existing coding style.